UKRI Economic and Social Research Council logo

 Retirement housing offers an environment where older people can easily access care, support and socialising opportunities.
 It is becoming so popular, the sector is predicted to expand by 10-40% over the next five years.
 Yet moving, and adjusting to life in a retirement community can be difficult for some people, so how can we best support people through this transition?

-This ESRC IAA funded project will build on previous findings from the Pargiter Trust funded ‘transitions’ project, which explored the experience of moving to and living in a retirement community.
+This ESRC IAA funded project built on previous findings from the Pargiter Trust funded ‘transitions’ project, which explored the experience of moving to and living in a retirement community.

 The transitions project highlighted that while some older people can make the adjustment to retirement community living smoothly, others struggle and become isolated from the community they live in.